mrarunsivakumar/Twitter-Scraping/twitterscrap workflow.md

 st.header("TWITTER SCRAPPING USING SNSCRAPE")

-#creating a navigation menu used to select the user to what to visible and perform
+#creating a navigation menu used to select the user to what to visible and perform on streamlit app

 choice = option_menu(
     menu_title = None,